abrown/virtual-magazine/README.txt

 Main files to look at:
-    1. service.php - provides a RESTful web service using pocket-knife for manipulating magazines, pages, links, etc.; the start URL for creating
-    2. and viewing magazines is 'service.php/library'
+    1. service.php - provides a RESTful web service using pocket-knife for manipulating magazines, pages, links, etc.; the start URL for creating and viewing magazines is 'service.php/library'
-    embed.php - browse to this with the magazine ID appended to display the HTML5 code to embed; e.g. 'embed.php/some-magazine-id'
+    2. embed.php - browse to this with the magazine ID appended to display the HTML5 code to embed; e.g. 'embed.php/some-magazine-id'
     3. print.php - browse to this with the magazine ID appended to display the a printable version of the magazine
+    4. upload.php - used by SWFUpload to upload PDF files to /upload

 Using the client